YuchenZhang-MQ/HeterSGT/README.md

 # Heterogeneous Subgraph Transformer for Fake News Detection

-### This repository is the official implementation of "Heterogeneous Subgraph Transformer for Fake News Detection"
+### This repository is the official implementation of "Heterogeneous Subgraph Transformer for Fake News Detection" (WWW' 24)

 ## Datasets
 To access the datasets used in this study, please use the following links: